RebeccaBambaririki/RebeccaBambaririki/readMe.md

  # Hi, I'm Rebecca 👋

-I bring a background in administration, teaching, and newcomer support, which has shaped me into someone who values clarity, structure, and people‑focused problem solving.
-I’m now applying those strengths to data, supported by my multilingual ability in French, Swahili, and Kirundi to communicate insights clearly across diverse communities
+I’m a data‑minded problem solver with a background in administration, teaching, and newcomer support, which has shaped the way I work: with clarity, structure, and a strong focus on people.
+I bring multilingual communication in French, Swahili, and Kirundi, helping me share insights across diverse communities.
 ---

 ## 🌱 What I Do
-I work across the analytical workflow:
+I work across the analytical workflow with a calm, organized approach:

 - **Excel** — cleaning, organizing, and analyzing data

-- **Python** — (pandas, matplotlib) for EDA  and visualizations
+- **Python** — pandas + matplotlib for exploration and visualizations

-- **SQL** — querying and  analysis
+- **SQL** — querying and basic analysis

 - **Power BI** — dashboards and interactive reporting

-- **Jupyter Notebook** — for documenting analysis step-by-step
+- **Jupyter Notebook** — step‑by‑step documentation for reproducible work

-I value clean data, reproducible work, and clear communication.

 ---